d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 \Sigma(R),\; \lambda(R),\; v_{\mathrm{esc}}.
 \]

 The present claim is not that these two chains have already been fully unified.
 It is that the observed numerical proximity between bulk \(r_0\) and the per-gram displacement proxy is strong enough to guide how \(Q_{\mathrm{occ}}\) should be interpreted.
 The occupancy channel is not an abstract fitting knob.
+In the present reading it corresponds to the effective nucleon-scale closure/storage burden: the collective dressing that carries isolated support into bulk packed nucleon support near $r_0$.
 It is the formal place where isolated support, bulk support, and eventual mass-to-displacement normalization can meet.

 The remaining problem is therefore to give \(Q_{\mathrm{occ}}\) a sharper microscopic and geometric meaning.
 For the present paper it should be read as an effective collective-dressing factor with a real physical target — the isolated-to-bulk support shift — rather than as a freely floating phenomenological scalar.